herbicider/HayatPrecheck/README.md

 ### "tesseract is not installed or it's not in your PATH" Error

+⚠️ **Note**: This error should be rare now that the system uses **automatic OCR selection**.
+If you encounter this, the system is trying to use Tesseract but it's not properly installed.

+**Quick Fix**: Ensure your `config.json` has `"ocr_provider": "auto"` to use intelligent OCR selection.

-If you see this error, it means the program can't find your Tesseract installation.
-Try these solutions:
+If you specifically need Tesseract, try these solutions:

 **Option 1: Add Tesseract to your system PATH**
 1. Find where Tesseract was installed (usually `C:\Program Files\Tesseract-OCR`).
 Please make sure you installed it with admin credentials and selected "install for all users".